 About the C.E.S.
 Foundation

 The C.E.S.
 Foundation was created in 2007 with the mission of enhancing learning opportunities for students of C.E.S. educational programs, including enrichment grants to C.E.S. educators.
-Since inception, the C.E.S.
-Foundation has awarded more than $83,000 in mini-grants for C.E.S. programs and has distributed more than $85,000 to support full program initiatives for C.E.S. schools and programs.
+Since inception the C.E.S.
+Foundation has funded more than $235,000 for mini-grants to C.E.S. educators, program grants for C.E.S. schools and programs, and professional development grants for educators in C.E.S. member districts.

 Applicants go through a rigorous application process and give both oral and written evaluations to the Board of Directors annually.
 The classroom-based mini-grants are designed to foster creativity and extend the classroom learning experiences beyond the regular curriculum.
 The program grants encourage full school or program experimentation and research in best and promising practices that not only enhance the learning opportunities for students in C.E.S. schools and programs but also may be shared with C.E.S. member districts.